 There are currently 3.1 million Funko shares held short by investors – that's known as Funko's "short interest".
 This figure is 8.3% down from 3.4 million last month.

 There are a few different ways that this level of interest in shorting Funko shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Funko.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Funko.